jpswade/code-tasks/password-generator.md

 * Passwords should be generated in a way that ensures high entropy and unpredictability.
 * You may use any classes or modules available in the standard Ruby library.
-* External libraries may be used for testing purposes only.
+* External libraries/gems may be used for testing purposes only.
 The core password generation logic must be your own implementation.
 Don't use them to generate passwords.

 ## Deliverables